-Through EOS, we engage companies on strategic and material ESG concerns to promote investors' long-term performance and fiduciary interests.
-EOS offers a shared service model, engaging on behalf of both FHL and thirdparty clients.
+Through EOS, we engage companies on strategic and material sustainability concerns to promote investors' long-term performance and fiduciary interests.
+EOS offers a shared service model, engaging on behalf of both FHL and third-party clients.
 EOS provides a platform for like-minded investors, creating a powerful force for positive change.
-The team works on behalf of long-term global investors who entrust us with the stewardship of approximately £1.2tn / €1.3tn / \$1.4tn (as at 31 December 2023) invested in over 10,000 companies worldwide, working collectively in support of shared goals.
+The team works on behalf of long-term global investors who entrust us with the stewardship of approximately £1.7tn / €2.0tn / \$2.1tn (as at 31 December 2024) invested in over 10,000 companies worldwide, working collectively in support of shared goals.
 This pooling of assets increases the influence we can have with companies, which means we can have a more meaningful impact on the issues of most collective importance to our clients.
-EOS engaged with 1,041 companies in 2023 on 4,272 identified environmental, social, governance, strategy, risk and communication issues and objectives, as well as offering voting recommendations for over 12,963 company meetings.1
+EOS engaged with 994 companies in 2024 on 4,267 identified environmental, social, governance, strategy, risk and communication issues and objectives, as well as offering voting recommendations for over 14,701 company meetings.2

 EOS engages in active stewardship on behalf of FHL, FHI and third-party clients, providing voting recommendations for annual shareholder meetings and other shareholder gatherings to achieve our clients' responsible ownership aims and fulfil their fiduciary duty to be active owners.
-EOS also screens clients' aggregate holdings for ESG characteristics.
+EOS also screens clients' aggregate holdings for sustainability characteristics.
 Our Controversial Companies Report highlights to subscribing clients those companies which are considered to be in violation of internationally recognised guidelines and provides insight into the nature of those guideline violations and a view on engagement with the company on the issues.
 The list identifies companies that are either in breach of or likely to breach the UNGC Principles.
 This includes principles relating to human rights and labour, in particular UNGC Principle 4: 'the elimination of all forms of forced and compulsory labour'.
-The report also highlights for each company where we are engaging on these issues.
+The report highlights for each company where we are engaging on these issues.
+The report has also now expanded to reference additional international principles and guidelines, such as the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.